 Please note that PDG recipients may be audited and required to produce receipts after conference/research travel has occurred.

-If you are conducting community-based research or working on social justice projects, please visit SFPIRG’s website for more granting opportunities!
+If you are conducting community-based research or working on social justice projects, please contact info@SFPIRG.ca for more granting opportunities!

 Frequently Asked Questions